 The potential for basis risk exists when variable interest payments on the Agency's bonds do not equal variable interest receipts payable by the counterparty under the associated swap.
-The variable rate the Agency pays on its bonds resets weekly, but the variable rate received on its swaps is based upon a specified percentage of the one-month taxable LIBOR rate, plus, in some cases, a specified spread.
+The variable rate the Agency pays on its bonds resets weekly, but the variable rate received on its swaps is based upon a specified percentage of the one-month taxable LIBOR, or the Secured Overnight Financing Rate (SOFR), plus, in some cases, a specified spread.
 Basis risk will vary over time due to inter-market conditions.
-As of June 30, 2021, the interest rate on the Agency's variable rate tax-exempt debt ranged from 0.03% to 0.58% per annum while the variable interest rate on the associated swaps ranged from 0.06% to 0.49% per annum.
+As of June 30, 2022, the interest rate on the Agency's variable rate tax-exempt debt ranged from 0.90% to 1.60% per annum while the variable interest rate on the associated swaps ranged from 1.51% to 1.71314% per annum.
 In order to reduce the cumulative effects of basis risk on the swaps relating to tax-exempt variable rate debt, the determination of the spread from one-month LIBOR payable by the counterparty under the swap was based upon a regression analysis of the long-term relationship between one-month LIBOR and the tax-exempt variable rate SIFMA index (which ordinarily would approximate the weekly variable rate on the Agency's tax-exempt variable rate bonds).